My Collection of Minerals, Crystals and Rocks

 “Pick up a stone.
 In your hand you have a piece of the Earth’s crust, made up of minerals produced by the chemical reactions that formed the planet” (Dixon, 1992).

 This paper is going to be a lot of fun for me to write because it is about many of the rocks and crystals that I own.
 I’ve always loved pretty rocks.
 I remember going to an old mine in New Hampshire - Ruggles Mine - when I was a little girl and enjoying it very much.
-I have nothing left from that time but vague memories.
+I have nothing left from that time but vague memories and one old photo.
 I am not a true collector because many of my rocks are not labeled.
 I do like looking at them.
 I like rocks better in their natural formation although I have many that are formed into beads and other shapes.
 This will be a simple paper as I am not as knowledgeable as rock hounds and geologists.

 Minerals are that from which the Earth is made.
 They are inorganic chemical compounds.
 Some are simple and some are very complex and are naturally formed within the crust of the Earth.
 Rocks are made up of these minerals (Shaffer & Zim, 2001).
 Sometimes one can see the individual minerals in the rock and sometimes they are so small they can only be seen with a microscope ( Dixon, 1992).